seamusdemora/seamusdemora.github.io/MacStuff.md

       ​            So... now what?
 Where's the output?
 Does this `at` thing work at all?

       ​            Yes, it created the requested output... it's in an email message!
 You can verify this by checking your email with the `mail` command.
+Alternatively, you may use a `redirect` to send the output to a file; e.g. `echo "Hello World from at" > ~/at_output.txt`

    **`cron` Example:**